Revenge season 4

 The fourth and final season of the ABC American television drama series Revenge premiered on September 28, 2014.
 This season saw several cast changes as both Barry Sloane and Henry Czerny's characters, Aiden Mathis and Conrad Grayson, were killed off in the Season 3 finale.
 This was the first season not to feature Czerny's character.
 James Tupper and Karine Vanasse, who played David Clarke and Margaux LeMarchal respectively, were upgraded to series regulars.
 The series stars Madeleine Stowe and Emily VanCamp as Victoria Grayson and Emily Thorne, respectively.

 The principal cast were joined by two new series regulars: Brian Hallisay as Ben Hunter, an aspiring police detective and partner of Jack Porter, and Elena Satine as Louise Ellis, a wealthy heiress and patient at the local psychiatric hospital.

 The season focuses on the revelation that David Clarke is alive and the continued feud between Emily and Victoria, who is now aware of Emily's true identity and is seeking her own revenge.

 On April 29, 2015, ABC canceled Revenge after four seasons.

-Plot

-Season four of Revenge opens six months after the events of the season three finale.
-Emily is living in Grayson Manor, Victoria is committed to a mental hospital desperately trying to escape, and David Clarke is alive.
-For the past three years, Emily has worked to take down all of the people who played a part in framing her father.
-She has finally taken down the Graysons only to discover that her father is alive.
-The problem is that Victoria gets to him first and takes her own revenge by feeding him lies about Emily and leaving him in the dark that she is actually his daughter.
-Emily's revenge is not over.
-She soon discovers that the man who kept her father kidnapped for most of her life is also still alive.